 Let's work together and discover how cool science can be!

-Northwestern University - BS, Biomedical Engineering
+Undergraduate Degree: Northwestern University - Bachelor of Science, Biomedical Engineering

 MCAT Physical Sciences: 14